mcb00/blog_bak/_posts/2020-11-22-hello_world.md

 ---
 toc: false
 layout: post
-description:
+title: Hello World!
+And Why I'm Inspired to Start a Blog
+description: A reflection on what inspired me to start a blog and three reasons I think it could be a good idea.
 categories:
-title: Hello World, and Why I'm Inspired to Start a Blog
-image: images/matt_hello_world.jpg
+image: images/christening.png
+comments: true
 ---

 ![]({{ site.baseurl }}/images/matt_hello_world.jpg "Hello, World!")